xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 In the second mode of operation, the user can provide string patterns

-The input entered in teh repllace command is considered a regex string; e.g. replace pattern 'x' with 'y'
+The input entered in the replace command is considered a regex string; e.g. replace pattern 'x' with 'y'
 So if you are trying to replace an IPv4 address such as 1.2.3.4, remember to escape the '.' as otherwise it would match any char

 ```